mugglim/build-your-own-tanstack-query/docs/en.md

 **_react/ReactQueryDevtools.jsx_**

-The ReactQueryDevtools retrieves the list of cached Query objects through the QueryCache.
-Whenever server state changes, the tool updates the state of the Query list and triggers a re-render
+The ReactQueryDevtools retrieves the list of cached Query from the QueryCache.
+Whenever server state changes, the tool updates the state of the Query list and triggers a re-render.

 ```jsx
 const ReactQueryDevtools = () => {